Skip to main content

 const showPagination = !query && !activeTag;

-ProjectsGridWithTags follows the same pattern but without search, since the projects page has 10 entries and no MiniSearch integration.
+ProjectsGridWithTags follows the same pattern minus the search, since the projects page has 10 entries and no MiniSearch integration to lean on.

-The blog listing splits into pages at 12 posts per page: /blog, /blog/page/2, /blog/page/3.
+The blog listing splits into pages at 12 posts each: /blog, /blog/page/2, /blog/page/3.
 Each page is a server component with a ListPagination kit component rendering real <Link>-backed page numbers.

-Next.js metadata API supports alternates.canonical but has no first-class shape for rel=prev and rel=next.
-React 19 solves this: bare <link> elements rendered in server components hoist into the document <head> automatically.
+The Next.js metadata API supports alternates.canonical but has no first-class shape for rel=prev and rel=next.
+React 19 solves this for me: bare <link> elements rendered in server components hoist into the document <head> automatically.

 {